The 60% discount on past e-Toll debt is a farce and doesn’t change anything, as far OUTA is concerned.

 OUTA has always maintained that the inefficient e-toll scheme was introduced unlawfully and that the public have every right not to pay tolls for the use of Gauteng’s freeways.
 “A 60% discount of zero Rands due, remains zero, as far as we are concerned.” says Wayne Duvenage, Chairperson of the Opposition to Urban Tolling Alliance.

-Furthermore, OUTA have now launched their new ‘e-Toll Defensive Umbrella’ campaign, aimed at providing legal support for all of its contributing members, in the event they are summonsed for non-payment of e-Toll fees.
-Those public members who agree to OUTAs conditions and sign-up to donate a monthly contribution of an affordable value of their choice, will fall under OUTA’s defensive umbrella.
+Furthermore, OUTA have now launched their new ‘e-Toll Defensive Umbrella’ campaign, aimed at providing legal support for all of its contributing supporters, in the event they are summonsed for non-payment of e-Toll fees.
+Those public supporters who agree to OUTAs conditions and sign-up to donate a monthly contribution of an affordable value of their choice, will fall under OUTA’s defensive umbrella.
 Details and sign-up is available here.